pladaria/react-emojione/README.md

 ## Features

-- Converts :shortnames: and unicode (no ASCII smileys, for now)
+- Converts :shortnames:, unicode and ASCII smileys
 - Copy-paste friendly
 - Use it as a library or mixin
 - No dangerouslySetInnerHTML